safx/TypetalkKit/README.md

 > TypetalkKit currently only supports "Authorization Code".
 "Client Credentials" is not supported.

-To use TypetalkKit, you need to register your app at [the Official Developer page](https://typetalk.in/my/develop/applications).
+To use TypetalkKit, you need to register your app at [the Official Developer page](https://typetalk.in/my/develop/applications) first.

 When you register your app, choose "Authorization Code" for Grant Type and set URI including custom URL scheme, which should be unique to complete authorization process.